 Dances and debutants

 The organisers take applications from around the world for those who wish to open the ball, though the requirements are fairly rigorous.
 And you may only participate once in your life.
-Folk from eleven countries participated in the 2020 opening, which also saw the first single-sex pair (two young women from Germany).

-(Clearing up the day after the ball)
+(Clearing away the day after the ball)

 Celebrity guests